 Freshness Ranking Not New

-Google was quick to point out that freshness ranking was first introduced in 2007.
-The difference is that, now, content can be searched and ranked more quickly than ever before, so freshness ranking deserves an update and a higher priority than it had in the past.
+Google pointed out that freshness ranking was first introduced in 2007.
+However, there’s a difference now.
+Content can be searched and ranked faster than ever.
+Therefore, freshness ranking needs an update.
+It also deserves a higher priority than in the past.

 Possible Spam

-Some Internet search experts are worried that the new ranking system will invite spam based on fresh information.
+Some Internet search experts are worried.
+The new ranking system might invite spam.
 This spam may lead to less relevant results.
-Google responds to this by saying that freshness is not the single-most determining factor in results.
-Google did mention, however, that freshness results are to be based on new web pages and not simply on web pages that have been changed or updated.
+However, Google responds to this.
+They say freshness is not the most important factor.
+Furthermore, Google mentioned something else.
+Freshness results will be based on new web pages.
+They won’t just be based on changed or updated pages.

 Changed, Not Improved